Skip to content

 There are two main species of Demodex that parasitize humans.

 • Demodex folliculorum: Body length 0.3–0.4 mm.
-It parasitizes in clusters within hair follicles, including eyelashes.
-It feeds on keratinocytes and is considered a main cause of anterior blepharitis at the eyelid margin1)6).
+It parasitizes in clusters within hair follicles, including those of eyelashes.
+It feeds on keratinocytes and is considered a primary cause of anterior blepharitis at the eyelid margin1)6).

 • Demodex brevis: Body length approximately 0.2 mm.
 It tends to parasitize singly within the ducts of meibomian glands and Zeis glands, causing posterior blepharitis and MGD-like findings1)5)6).

-Both species have a life cycle of about 14–18 days, mating on the skin surface at night and growing from egg to larva to adult1).
+Both species have a life cycle of approximately 14–18 days, mating on the skin surface at night and developing from eggs to larvae to adults1).

 The prevalence of Demodex infestation increases markedly with age1).